Hanna Weinmeister, Jonathan Cohen / La Scintilla

 This movement is easier on the oboes, the fast note values are more with bassoon and the strings.

 IV.
 Menuet I/II

-Here, I liked the inégale articulation of the quaver pairs in the first Menuet—very nice, giving the piece a particular, swaying flow.
-The second Menuet was partly performed by soloists, which gave this a much more intimate touch: I really liked it!
+Here, I liked the inégale articulation of the quaver pairs in the first Menuet—very nice!
+It gave the piece a particular, swaying flow.
+The second Menuet was partly performed by soloists, which gave this a much more intimate touch.- I really liked it!

 The tempo in this movement was definitely at the upper limit, particularly for the trumpets.
 The articulation was still clear, clean.
 However, the coordination started to suffer.
 The audience noted this with a smile, but still applauded strongly.
-When Jonathan Cohen offered the Réjouissance as an encore, though, it definitely sounded and felt like a joyful last dance… but this only confirmed that it’s the experience, the atmosphere, which counts in such a live concert: perfection is for the CD!
+When Jonathan Cohen offered the Réjouissance as an encore, though, it definitely sounded and felt like a joyful last dance.
+However, this only confirmed that it is the experience, the atmosphere, which counts in such a live concert.
+Perfection is for the CD!

 For the same concert, I have also written a (shorter) review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.